LGBTQ rights in New Mexico: Conversion therapy

 In 2017, Senator Jacob Candelaria and Representative G. Andres Romero sponsored SB 121, which would ban sexual orientation change efforts (conversion therapy) on minors.
 The New Mexico Senate approved the bill on February 16, 2017 by a 32–6 vote, and the New Mexico House of Representatives concurred on March 15, 2017 by a 44–23 vote.
-The bill was signed by Governor Susana Martinez on April 7, 2017, and went into effect immediately.
+The bill was signed by Governor Susana Martinez on April 7, 2017, and went into effect on July 6, 2017.

 Gay panic defence

 In the 2019 New Mexico legislative session, a bill to abolish the gay panic defence was passed unanimously by the New Mexico Senate by a vote of 40–0.
 However, the New Mexico House of Representatives took no action on the bill before it adjourned sine die on March 20.
 No similar bill was introduced in the 2020 New Mexico legislative session.

 On January 31, 2021, another bill was introduced to repeal the gay panic defense.
 The bill passed by a vote of 41-0 in the Senate; however, the House again took no action on the bill again before it adjourned sine die.
 Legislation would need to be re-introduced in the 2022 legislative session.

 In February 2022, the New Mexico Legislature passed an omnibus crime bill (HB68 - that also added amendments that repeals the common-law gay and trans panic defence).
 The New Mexico Governor Michelle Lujan Grisham signed the bill into law on March 9, 2022.